The Manager’s Guide to Manage Remote Teams

 By using unified platform like digital workplace you can streamline projects, processes, tasks, and cases to help remote teams work better together, even with location limitations.
 Since all the work, data and applications are accessible through the same centralized dashboard, it becomes easier for remote managers to track team members without turning into a micromanager.

 Find what works for your remote team

 Remote work is set to become the future of work and implementing it successfully in organizations has become more important than ever.
 There can definitely be a few hiccups in the first few weeks of going remote and you might even feel overwhelmed while managing the whole team.
-But if you follow the right remote work guidelines that work for your team, you will eventually reach a place where your team can work smoothly in the new remote landscape with little to no issues.
+But if you follow the right remote work strategy that work for your team, you will eventually reach a place where your team can work smoothly in the new remote landscape with little to no issues.